TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 - cache_rootline

   - Cache for rootline calculations.
-  - Quick and simple cache dedicated for core usage, Should **not** be re-used by extenions.
+  - Quick and simple cache dedicated for core usage, Should **not** be re-used by extensions.
   - **groups**: all, pages

 - l10n